jamulussoftware/jamulus/src/res/homepage/manual.md

 ### Mute Myself button

-Cuts your stream to the server so that all other musicians cannot hear you.
-Note that while you will also be able to see your levels, other musicians will not.
-However, they will see an icon to indicate that you have muted yourself.
+Cuts your audio stream to the server so that you will be able to hear yourself and see your own input levels, but other musicians will not.
+Be aware that other musicians will not know if you have muted yourself.

 ### Reverb effect